Ardross, Highland: Greek Orthodox Chapel of St. John the Baptist

-The Chapel of St. John the Baptist is a Greek Orthodox chapel located within the courtyard of Ardross Castle.
+The Chapel of St. John the Baptist is a Greek Orthodox chapel within the courtyard of Ardross Castle.
 The chapel is not publicly visible in media coverage of the castle but plays a significant role in the estate's history and religious function.
 Originally a Catholic place of worship, the chapel was converted to Greek Orthodox in 1983 following the acquisition of the estate by the McTaggart family.

 Artistic features

 The chapel's frescoes were first painted in the early 1990s by Eleftherios Foulidis, a Greek iconographer.
 His work employed a modern pseudo-Byzantine style, depicting Orthodox saints and biblical scenes in deep, vibrant colors.
 According to Aidan Hart, a British liturgical artist, the frescoes create an effect he described as evoking the “Narnia cupboard in your soul.”

 Restoration

 In 2022, Loukas Tsarmaklis, the estate manager, discovered dry rot in one of the guest bathrooms, which required partial dismantling of the walls adjacent to the chapel.
 This issue was attributed to an undetected leak affecting the chapel's wooden framework.
 As a result, portions of the frescoes were lost and required restoration.

 The restoration was led by teacher of iconography at The King's Foundation Aidan Hart, an artist known for his Byzantine iconography and liturgical work, including commissions for King Charles III such as the Anointing Screen for the Coronation Service of Charles III and Camilla.
 Hart, along with apprentices Mark Fisher and Sister Josephine Marie, spent three weeks in 2024 meticulously restoring the lost fresco areas.
 Hart acknowledged the difficulty of seamlessly blending his work with the original style, which he described as “folky” and slightly cruder than his traditional Byzantine technique.